Jessica Smith (editor)

-Jessica Smith (November 29, 1895–October 17, 1983) was an American editor and activist and was the wife of Harold Ware and subsequently John Abt, both members of the Ware Group run by Whittaker Chambers and whose members also included Alger Hiss.
+Jessica Smith (November 29, 1895 – October 17, 1983) was an American editor and activist.
+She was married to Harold Ware and subsequently John Abt, both members of the Ware Group run by Whittaker Chambers and whose members also included Alger Hiss.

 Background

 Jessica Granville-Smith was born on November 29, 1895, in Madison, New Jersey, the daughter of painter Walter Granville-Smith of New York City, Jessica Granville-Smith (as she was known in her early life), graduated from Swarthmore College.

 Career

 In 1922, she traveled to the Soviet Union with a Quaker Mission on behalf of a Quaker famine relief effort, the American Friends Service Committee.
 She was a relief worker there herself.
+She wrote articles on the humanitarian crisis and kept up correspondence with friends back in America during this time, including Beulah Hurley Waring.

 In Moscow she met Harold Ware, an agricultural expert and socialist.
 They tried to establish a model collective farm in the Ural Mountains using American tractors.
 They returned New York by January 1925.

 Ware returned to Moscow for a time, while Smith remained in the United States to become editor of Soviet Russia Today, a publication of the organization Friends of Soviet Russia.
 She held the position for more than twenty years.
 Her editorial board included American communist writer Myra Page.

 In 1943, she became a co-founder of National Council of American-Soviet Friendship, where she also served as vice president and a member of its national advisory council.

 Later, she served as editor of the New World Review for some years.